sagunrupakheti/Final-Assignment-Youtube-Data-Analysis/docs/data_loading.md

 FROM video
 ~~~
 Query to insert into dimension video
+* A slowly changing dimension (SCD) type 1 is implemented where only the recent data is stored
 * Video information of most recently added video is only stored
 * Video id remains consistent
 * Tags and Title are stored as list separated by a comma